Signs of Compassion™

 The poem by Emily Dickinson that inspired them

-and is being signed by the i
+and is being signed by the individuals on the wall:

 If I can stop one heart from breaking,